The Medicare Annual Election Period (AEP)

 Making changes after the Medicare AEP

-Suppose you’re enrolled in a Medicare Advantage plan and you want to switch to Original Medicare, Part A and Part B. You can make this change during the Medicare Advantage Disenrollment Period, from January 1 to February 14 each year.
+Suppose you’re enrolled in a Medicare Advantage plan and you want to switch to Original Medicare, Part A and Part B. You can make this change during the Medicare Advantage Open Enrollment Period(OEP), from January 1 to March 31 each year.

 Medicare allows changes outside the standard enrollment periods in specific situations that are often out of the beneficiary’s control, such as Medicare ending its contract with your plan, through Special Election Periods (SEPs).
 Other examples of these situations include, but are not limited to, the following: